jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter1/second-page.md

 ![image](https://user-images.githubusercontent.com/300/145899850-2906c2e3-4ec1-4f8a-9c95-e43b0f7da73f.png)

 As a world-class developer you probably saw that copy-and-pasted `<header>` and gasped in disgust.
 We feel you.
-That's why Redwood has a little something called _Layouts_.
+That's why Cedar has a little something called _Layouts_.